LoveliciousSandy/PlayWright/README.md

 # Playwright
-How to run Test in Playwright
+1. How to run Test in Playwright<br>
-How to  locate elements in Playwright
+2. How to  locate elements in Playwright<br>